WolframResearch/LibraryLinkUtilities/docs/modules/managed_expressions.rst

 	}

-The Wolfram Language part of registering an MLE is simpler.
+It is simpler to register an MLE in Wolfram Language.
 You only need to load your constructor wrapper:

 .. code-block:: mathematica